parthesian/tourdates/README.md

 6. **Operational touches**
    - Provide CLI options for `--since YYYY-MM-DD` and `--until YYYY-MM-DD` to backfill specific ranges.
    - Log summary statistics (games scanned, candidates found, inserts) for monitoring.

+### Implementation Notes

+- The current scraper implementation follows the process above using `requests` + `BeautifulSoup` to parse the schedule and box score HTML.
+- Team abbreviations are normalised via a static mapping so the website can group performances cleanly.
+- Only player rows with valid FGM/FGA/FG% values are considered; totals and placeholder rows are ignored.

 ## Local Development